esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 🎯 How to start designing ableism out of systems.
 🎯 Strategies for scoping & prioritization accessibility issues so that they gain traction.

+### Lesson 1: Create a culture of accessibility
+**What will I learn in this lesson?**
+🎯 How to get started with making a change across your team and your organization.

 ## Useful resources
 TODO: Add more  useful links.